2017 Turku attack: Attack

 Around noon of 18 August 2017, Abderrahman Bouanane took two kitchen knives with him and cycled from a friend's place in Kaarina to downtown Turku, where he attended a Muslim prayer at a mosque next to the river Aura.
 From there, he proceeded to a park outside Turku Cathedral and read a manifesto he had drafted on video.
 The manifesto was religiously inspired and contained, among others, discussion on the infidelity of Western nations as well as how oppressed Muslims should act.
 Bouanane disseminated the video to a group chat on an instant messaging service.
 Next, he moved to the local bus station where he intended to attack a military conscript, believing a soldier to be a valid target.
 Bouanane cancelled after other people arrived at the scene and he moved to Turku Market Square.

 At around 16:02, Bouanane, armed with the two knives, stabbed four people at the west corner of Market Square.
 The Emergency Response Centre alerted all nearby police patrols to the incident.
 Bouanane stabbed six more people while yelling "Allahu akbar" and running towards Puutori, approximately 465 metre away.
-Bystanders intervened in the attacks and chased the attacker while simultaneously warning other people.
 When police confronted Bouanane stabbing a victim at street address Brahenkatu 14 near Puutori, he ignored verbal orders and was immobilised with a single shot to the thigh and a taser at 16:05.
 He was given first aid and taken into custody.